 How to get a delegation token

-/delegation endpoint to request a delegation token for a particular target.
+id_token for an authenticated user can be used with the Delegation endpoint to request a delegation token for a particular target.
 The target can be an application Addon configured in Auth0.
 The Addons for which this can be done are those that are not SAML or WS-Fed Addons and the Addon must be configured in Auth0 with secrets obtained from the Addon service, such as Firebase.
 Instructions for setting up the secrets are available from the Addon configuration page for each Addon.
 The secrets are used to sign the delegation token so that the Addon API can validate and trust the token.

 The delegation endpoint allows the setting of several parameters which will govern the contents of the delegation token, including the

 scope, the API to be called (

 api_type) and an additional free-form area for additional parameters.

 For an example on how to get a new token for an addon that you have activated, using Auth0.js, refer to Delegation Token Request.
 Note that this example is for version 7 of the Auth0.js library; delegation is not supported in version 8 of Auth0.js.

 The validity period and the ability to revoke a delegation token, varies by individual Addon.
 The documentation available from the provider of any Addon API should be consulted for further information.